Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Experiments

 \subsection{Comparisons with State-of-the-art}

-In this section, our method is compared with other existing self-supervised methods \cite{liOcclusionAwareStereo2019,wangParallaxAttentionUnsupervised2022,yangUnsupervisedHierarchicalIterative2024,Flow2StereoEffectiveSelfSupervised,fanOcclusionAwareSelfSupervisedStereo2022,watsonLearningStereoSingle2020,tosiNeRFSupervisedDeepStereo2023,aleottiReversingCycleSelfsupervised2020} and some representative supervised methods \cite{mayerLargeDatasetTrain2016,changPyramidStereoMatching2018,li2024local}.
-Given that all mentioned datasets offer clear online benchmarks, we first present the online benchmark results in Table \ref{tab:online}.
+We first present our submitted results on the KITTI online leaderboard in \cref{tab:online}.
 The evaluation metrics are identical to those in the online benchmarks.
-Specifically, ``noc'' and ``all'' denote non-occluded pixels and all pixels respectively. ``n-noc/all'' refers to the percentage of pixels exceeding a difference of ``n'' from ground truth. ``D1'' indicates the proportion of pixels where the end-point error is less than 3px or 5\%. ``EPE'' represents the average difference between estimated values and ground truth.
-Since some methods lack online test results, we include their reported training set results from the paper for reference only.
-Generally, these metrics tend to perform worse on the test set compared to the training set.
+Specifically, ``noc'' and ``all'' denote non-occluded pixels and all pixels respectively. ``n-noc/all'' refers to the percentage of pixels exceeding a difference of ``n'' from ground truth. ``D1'' indicates the proportion of pixels where the end-point error is more than 3px and 5\%. ``EPE'' represents the average difference between estimated values and ground truth.

-The results in Table \ref{tab:online} demonstrate that our method significantly outperforms other direct self-supervised methods across the board.
-When compared to dataset generation-based methods, we only slightly lag behind Rversing-PSMNet \cite{aleottiReversingCycleSelfsupervised2020}, which integrates complex operations such as traditional methods, deep completion networks, and label distillation.
-In addition, it is shown that our results have partially outperformed the earlier representative supervised method DispNetC \cite{mayerLargeDatasetTrain2016}.

-In Figure \ref{fig:kt}, we select representative methods from different categories for qualitative comparison with our approach.
-Specifically, this includes the representative of supervised methods (S), Los \cite{li2024local}; the representative of dataset generation-based methods (D), Reversing \cite{aleottiReversingCycleSelfsupervised2020}; and the representative of direct self-supervised learning methods based on photometric loss (P), PASMNet \cite{wangParallaxAttentionUnsupervised2022}.
-Among these methods, PASMNet, which belongs to the same category as ours, is notably impacted by occlusion problems and generates extensive erroneous predictions.
-In contrast, our method maintains accurate predictions in the same occluded regions.
-This suggests that the long-standing occlusion problem, which has been a hindrance in such methods, is addressed in our approach.